bengtmartensson/AGirs/README.md

 <pre>git clone git://git.code.sf.net/p/lirc/git lirc-git</pre>

-Basically, the program is a stripped-down version of AGirs supporting TRANSMIT, NON_MOD, RECEIVE, LED, LCD, DECODE (only to the LCD), TRANSMITTERS (only a dummy implementation).
+Like GirsLite, this is not an independent program, but corresponds to a version of AGirs supporting TRANSMIT, NON_MOD (optionally), RECEIVE, LED, LCD, DECODE (only to the LCD), TRANSMITTERS (only a dummy implementation).
 Documentation is found with the Lirc driver, in the file <code>girs_driver.html</code>.